_Updated June 12, 2024

 With steady job growth, beautiful scenery, and a booming food scene, San Antonio has established its own distinct personality.

 Ultimately, San Antonio provides a more affordable living scene than other big cities in Texas, such as Austin or Dallas.
-The cost of living is actually 8% below the national average, according to RentCafe.
-Depending on what job you’re looking for, the average annual salary is $55,000.
-For housing, expect to pay, on average, $1280 for rent and $327,000 to buy a home.
+The cost of living is actually 9% below the national average, according to RentCafe.
+Depending on what job you’re looking for, the average annual salary is $53,000.
+For housing, expect to pay, on average, $1300for rent and the median home listing price was $301K in 2024.

 If you’re coming from out of state, your pay stubs may look a little different than the ones you’ve seen before.
 Texas is one of the few states that does not collect state income tax.
 At payday, you’ll have a little more in your pockets than what you’re used to.
 Don’t get too excited, though, as most state and city projects are funded through higher business and property taxes.